mavdol/altv-rpc/README.md

 ### server
 1. Download rpc files
-2. Put "src" folder in your ressource
+2. Put "src" the folder in your ressource
 3. just import RPC inside your serve file
 ```javascript
 import rpc from 'yourpath/rpc.mjs';